Étienne de Boré

 Jean Étienne de Boré (27 December 1741 – 1 February 1820) was a Creole French planter, born in Kaskaskia, Illinois Country, who was known for producing the first granulated sugar in Louisiana.
 At the time, the area was under Spanish rule.
-His innovation made sugar cane profitable as a commodity crop and planters began to cultivate it in quantity.
+His innovation made sugarcane profitable as a commodity crop and planters began to cultivate it in quantity.
 He owned a large plantation upriver from New Orleans.
 De Boré's plantation was annexed to the city of New Orleans in 1870, and is now the site of Audubon Park, Tulane University, and Audubon Zoo.

 De Boré was a prominent planter in the area when the United States made the Louisiana Purchase and acquired the former French territories west of the Mississippi River.
 In 1803 the American governor of the territory appointed de Boré as the first mayor of New Orleans under the U.S. administration.

 Early life and education

 Jean Étienne de Boré (known as Étienne) was born to French colonists in Kaskaskia, Illinois Country, then under French control as part of La Louisiane.
-At the age of 4, his parents sent him to France to be educated.
+At age 4, his parents sent him to France to be educated.
 On leaving school, he entered French military service in the elite Musketeers of the Guard, which was part of the royal household and very prestigious.

 In 1771, he married Marie Marguerite d'Estréhan (1751–1814) of a prominent Creole family of colonial Louisiana.
 Her father, Jean Baptiste d'Estrehan, was the Royal Treasurer of French Louisiana.
 As part of her dowry, de Boré acquired an estate on the left bank of the Mississippi 6 mi north of New Orleans.
 The property was annexed by the city of New Orleans in 1870, and is now the site of Audubon Zoo, Tulane University, and Audubon Park.